stevekm/pyqsub/README.md

 # pyqsub
 Python functions for working with qsub.
 Originally designed for use with the SGE compute cluster at NYUMC.

+The primary goal of this module is to facilitate data analysis pipeline development by making it easier to submit cluster jobs and monitor their completion status, from within Python.

 # Installation

 Simply clone this repo